cameron-cs/flow-based-realnvp/README.md

 ## Architecture Overview

-The RealNVP 2D model leverages **normalizing flows** to learn bijective mappings between a target distribution and a simpler base distribution (e.g., standard Gaussian).
+The RealNVP 2D model leverages **normalising flows** to learn bijective mappings between a target distribution and a simpler base distribution (e.g., standard Gaussian).
 The core of the architecture is the **Affine Coupling Layer**, supported by modular components for masking, scaling, and translation.

 ### 1. **Affine Coupling Layer**